xsscx/srd/dmg/README.md

 ## For Apple Security Research Device Holders Only

-# Example DMG for a Sample Cryptex
+# Example DMG for a Sample Cryptex with Toybox Unstripped for Debugging the SRD Command Line Terminal

 -----------
 This is a sample cryptex with various files included as examples.